Bhajanpura: Safety

 Around 2012, gates were installed in the busier streets so as to prevent unwanted traffic from the Pusta side.
 Security guards were also appointed.
 This not only led to an increase in traffic but also an increased crime rate involving crimes such as snatching of chains.
 On 10 December 2014 two men/boys snatched a gold chain from a girl by showing her a gun.

 Signature Bridge

-The "Signature Bridge" over the Yamuna River was proposed in 2002, and work started in 2007.
-The bridge would greatly alleviate traffic problems in North Delhi, and would be the first asymmetrical cable bridge in India.
-The bridge was completed by late 2018.
+The Signature Bridge over the Yamuna River was proposed in 2002, and work started in 2007.
+Intended to greatly alleviate traffic problems in North Delhi, it was the first asymmetrical cable bridge in India, completed by late 2018.